-WAMPO will convene stakeholders, either in person or virtually, at a minimum of one time a year to discuss progress and associated challenges with implementing the Countermeasure Toolbox and Implementation Plan.
+WAMPO will convene stakeholders quarterly, either in-person or virtually, to discuss progress and associated challenges with implementing the Countermeasures Toolbox and Implementation Plan.
 The meeting will focus on the "outcomes" for each action.
 Upon conclusion of the meeting(s), progress will be documented, and the Implementation Plan updated, as needed.